tbensky/PrologScheduling/README.md

 Again, we got kind of lucky on getting this implemented.
 The `findall` predicate returns a list of all possible answers to a query.
 In the first `findall`, we get a list of all classes needing placing into `AllClasses`.
 In the second, a list of all classes found placed in all rooms Prolog has allocated into `PlacedClasses`.
 We sort both lists and if they are identical, then all classes must have been placed.

-In all of these utility functions, we still submit a break-out Python environment would have suited us much better, but we're getting better at Prolog.
+In all of these utility functions, we still submit a break-out Python environment would have suited us much better, but I suppose we are getting better at Prolog through it all.

 # First run of the program